FAQs

 - If you are on a wireless network the connection might be timing out.
 Please try accessing the site again.
 If you continue to have troubles, contact us and we will send you the PDFs via email.

-- When I try to download a piano lesson, the file is nowhere to be found.
-How can I save the video to my computer?
+- When I try to download the sheet music, the file is nowhere to be found.
+How can I save the PDF to my computer?

 - While watching the video lessons, the video stops and then starts again.
 How can I fix this?